 In the bottom-up processes, the simulated events mainly include thermally or chemically induced atomic rearrangements such as diffusion, absorption, desorption, surface reaction and abstraction.
 These rearrangements occur spontaneously in the form of self-assembly.
-We call those spontaneous events selfassembly events.
+Those spontaneous events are called self-assembly events.
 In the top-down processes, the atomic rearrangement is triggered by some external energy sources such as force or light.
 The rearrangement is further induced by self-assembly events.
-These external events could be scanning probe tip interaction with samples, bombardment of highenergy particles, molding materials with attractive and repulsive forces, and others.
+These external events could be scanning probe tip interaction with samples, bombardment of high-energy particles, molding materials with attractive and repulsive forces, and others.
 These external events are scheduled to occur at certain locations or at particular times to control the overall process.
-Therefore, we call them controlled events.
-The major new concept in cKMC is the introduction of controlled events in the algorithm in order to simulate topdown processes in parallel with bottom-up processes.
+Therefore, they are called controlled events.
+The major new concept in cKMC is the introduction of controlled events in the algorithm in order to simulate top-down processes in parallel with bottom-up processes.

-Similar to the traditional KMC, if M available selfassembly events with the rates of $k_j(t)$'s (j = 1,...,M) at a particular time t in the system, the probability that event j is chosen to be the next event is $p_j = k_j(t) / K(t)$ where $K(t) = \sum{j'=1}^{M} k{j'}(t)$.
+Similar to the traditional KMC, if M available self-assembly events with the rates of $k_j(t)$'s ($j=1,\ldots,M$) at a particular time t in the system, the probability that event j is chosen to be the next event is $p_j = k_j(t) / K(t)$ where $K(t) = \sum{j'=1}^M k{j'}(t)$.
 Notice that the propensity functions k_j 's (thus the total propensity K) and the number of available events M are time-dependent.
 After one event is fired, the clock advances by $\Delta t = -\ln(u) / K$ where $u \sim U(0,1)$ is a random number uniformly distributed between 0 and 1.